lenoelj/sass-unused-recursive/README.md

 console.log(JSON.stringify(result, null, 4));
 ```

-You can run example by executing following command:
+You can run this example by executing the following command:

 ``` sh
 $ node example/app.js